and-koghb/call-center/README.md

 First, I want to note that the task states the Job should find the client by phone number.
 However, I believe looking up the client by phone in `CallService` rather than in the Job is preferable, because it allows the call to be linked to the client immediately and captures the data state at the moment of the event.
 An additional benefit is reducing the number of DB queries from queue workers.
 That said, the performance gain from a single indexed lookup is usually modest and only becomes noticeable at sufficiently high load.

-A high-load call distribution service (`CallService`) was developed and optimized, working with Laravel queues, Redis, and MySQL.
-Fault-tolerant business logic and architectural Feature tests on PHPUnit were written, covering scenarios: successful call, no available operators, and soft delete.
+A high-load call distribution service for routing incoming calls to operators was developed, integrated with Laravel queues, Redis, and MySQL.
+The code follows SOLID principles, using a contract, repositories, and services; customized soft delete is used for operators and clients.
+Added architectural Feature tests on PHPUnit covering scenarios: successful call, no available operators, and soft delete.

 ### Why it was done this way